-As described in this chapter, an entry is additional information about a service, and a service may have any number of entries.
+An entry is additional information about a service, and a service may have any number of entries.
 Clients request services by class and by entries, using a simple matching system.
-A number of convenience classes subclass Entry.
+There are a number of convenience classes that subclass Entry.